Software Search Simplified

 A Short Guide to Help you Get Started

-Are you thinking about getting a new software program for your district?
+Are you thinking about getting a new software program for your district or state agency?
 Or finally ready to move on from your paper/pen processes but don’t know where to start?
 Fear not, this blog is for you.
 We will look at some critical steps to consider in your research to help you evaluate thoroughly and painlessly.
 Why?
 Because we know that software works!
 We want you to save time, save money, and cut back on those overwhelming piles of paper.

 Identify your challenges and needs